zerogetsamgow/sqwiggle/README.md

 We can see this reflected in the table below, which shows data from the current ladder and a predicted end-of-season ladder based on Sqwiggle.
-While both ladders have North Melbourne sitting on top undefeated, other teams shift position.
-For example, West Coast, who sit 9th are predicted by Sqwiggle to win 1 of their remaining games and finish 12th.
+While both ladders have North Melbourne sitting on top undefeated, other teams shift position. - West Coast, who sit 8th are predicted by Sqwiggle to win 1 of their remaining games and finish 10th. - Hawthorn, who sit 3rd and are predicted to hold that position benefit from upsetting Brisbane in the opening round and a weaker draw as Sqwiggle only ranks them as the 6th best team.

 <table class="table" style="color: black; margin-left: auto; margin-right: auto;">